BetterdataLabs/.github/README.md

 BetterdataLabs is the research and engineering organization behind Betterdata, focused on building production-grade systems for synthetic data, privacy-preserving AI, and secure data sharing.

-Our repositories are private by design—but our mission, principles, and technical philosophy are public.
+Our repositories are private by design — but our mission, principles, and technical philosophy are public.

 🌍 Why BetterdataLabs Exists